 1. Millennial moms want helpful advice through (video!) content

 According to Kate Stanford, Director of YouTube Advertiser Marketing, 80% of mothers turn to the Internet to search for answers to specific questions, like which toys can educate their children best, according to their age.
 And 3 out of 5 moms turn to online videos in scenarios like this.
-On the other hand, Think with Google shares that only 42% of moms have a particular brand in mind when they want to buy a product for their kids.
+The source also shares that only 42% of moms have a particular brand in mind when they want to buy a product for their kids.
 The rest of mums want inspiration and want to see how exactly a product can help, and that’s why they do their research online.

 For example, H&M makes videos about every new line of kids’ clothing at their stores.
 They called this series of videos “After School Sessions”.
 Their videos appeal to both moms and children at the same time.
 For moms, the video communicates how and when H&M clothes can be used by their child, and how fashionable and cool they’ll look in them, while it communicates a vibe that’s simply fun!
 Shorter video formats can also help you to reach a larger audience with ads.
 Check out our best practices in this article.